-Article S-7 Time limits
+Article S-5 Time limits

-1. If a time limit is set in this CA, the relevant provisions of the Dutch General Extension of Time Limits Act (Algemene termijnenwet) will apply.

-2. If a party concerned proves to the satisfaction of the competent authority that he could not have been aware of the commencement of a time limit set in this CA during which a claim can be enforced and that his interests were consequently harmed, the time limit will be deemed to have commenced when the party concerned could, in the opinion of the competent authority, have reasonably become aware of the existence of his claims.
+- 1. If a time limit is set in this CA, the relevant provisions of the Dutch General Extension of Time Limits Act (Algemene Termijnenwet) will apply. - 2.
+If a party concerned proves to the satisfaction of the competent authority that he could not have been aware of the commencement of a time limit set in this CA during which a claim can be enforced and that his interests were consequently harmed, the time limit will be deemed to have commenced when the party concerned could, in the opinion of the competent authority, have reasonably become aware of the existence of his claims.

-Article S-8 Interpretation committee
+Article S-6 Interpretation committee

 The parties to this CA have established a permanent committee whose task is to interpret this CA against the backdrop of the negotiations conducted and the parties' intentions that have become apparent during these negotiations.
-The committee is made up of four persons and is composed of two representatives of the negotiating party on the part of the employer and two representatives of the negotiating party on the part of the suther the transformation of tra
+The committee is made up of four persons and is composed of two representatives of the negotiating party on the part of the employer and two representatives of the negotiating party on the part of the employees.
+Each of the parties to this CA is authorized to apply to this committee.

-Article S-9 Right of complaint
+Article S-7 Right of complaint